camba1/gotempm/README.md

 `make microserveup`

-This will start Micro as well as all the DBs used by goTemp.
+This will start Micro as well as all the DBs used by goTempM.
 Get into the Micro container, if not in it already:

 `docker exec -it microservercont bash`